-- Transportation Demand Management investments including expansion of bicycle and pedestrian infrastructure in Villages and Center planning areas and significant expansion of transit service - together with concentrated land-use in those areas reduces auto travel (Vehicles Miles Traveled) and delays per capita by increasing the mode-share of non-auto modes.
-Other possible benefits include: - Improve livability by creating vibrant municipal centers/downtowns
+- Concentrating land uses and increasing densities on the transportation system decreased delay and reduces auto travel due to the increased viability of transit, walking, and biking that occurs when more people live closer to transit routes and there is transportation infrastructure that supports walking and biking. - Transportation Demand Management investments including expansion of bicycle and pedestrian infrastructure in Villages and Center planning areas and significant expansion of transit service - together with concentrated land-use in those areas reduces auto travel (Vehicles Miles Traveled) and delays per capita by increasing the mode-share of non-auto modes.
+Other possible benefits include:

-- o Improve health by providing safe facilities to walk and bike - o Reduce Green House Gas emissions - o Improve mobility to underserved populations (elderly, youth, people with disabilities) - Investing exclusively in roadway projects (capacity expansion, safety improvements and some multimodal upgrades) mainly addresses localized congestion and safety issues. - Increasing Interstate capacity and investing in interchanges can reduce congestion and improve traffic flows on the Interstate segments adjacent to the improved facility but it creates congestion issues further away from the improvement. - The transportation and land use implications of Connected and Autonomous Vehicles (CAVs) are still unknown.
+- Improve livability by creating vibrant municipal centers/downtowns - Improve health by providing safe facilities to walk and bike - Reduce Green House Gas emissions - Improve mobility to underserved populations (elderly, youth, people with disabilities) - Investing exclusively in roadway projects (capacity expansion, safety improvements and some multimodal upgrades) mainly addresses localized congestion and safety issues. - Increasing Interstate capacity and investing in interchanges can reduce congestion and improve traffic flows on the Interstate segments adjacent to the improved facility but it creates congestion issues further away from the improvement. - The transportation and land use implications of Connected and Autonomous Vehicles (CAVs) are still unknown.
 Two very different CAV scenarios were analyzed with vastly different transportation results - see the "Forecast of Future Transportation Conditions" section of the MTP Supplement for more information.